-Many of us who have one or multiple chronic illnesses spend a lot of time in our homes, so why not make your space a safer and more enjoyable place to be?
-Here are five tips for making your home a chronically friendly environment.
+Many of us who have one or multiple chronic illnesses spend a lot of time in our homes.
+So why not make your space a safer and more enjoyable place to be?
+Here are five tips to help you make your home chronically friendly!

-Many people with chronic diseases spend a great deal of time in bed.
-The problem this created for me was that there was no separation of daily life and rest time.
-At the time my living room furniture was only comfortable when I was experiencing a “good” day.
-After replacing the furniture with pieces that didn’t hurt to spend time on, I began spending more time out of bed.
-Over time my body finally caught on that the bed was for sleeping or riding out a severe flare.
-My body relaxes when I walk into my bedroom, because it is no longer the place where I spend all of my time.
+Many people with chronic illnesses spend a great deal of time in bed.
+The problem this created for me was that there was no separation between daily life and rest time.
+At the time, my living room furniture was only comfortable when I was experiencing a “good” day.